dszakallas/ldbc_snb_datagen_blogpost/readme.md

 ## The migrated version

 Spark provides a `sortBy` function which takes care of the first step above in a single line.
 The gist of the problem remains collecting the partition sizes and making them available in a later step.
-Whilst the MapReduce version uses a side output, in Spark the partition sizes can be colleted in a separate job and passed into the next phase using a broadcast variable.
+Whilst the MapReduce version uses a side output, in Spark the partition sizes can be collected in a separate job and passed into the next phase using a broadcast variable.
 The resulting code size is a fraction of the original one.

 # Benchmarks